Embedding dimensions of simplicial complexes on few vertices: Introduction and Statement of Results

 \begin{theorem} Let $\S$ be a simplicial complex on $d+3$ vertices with fewer than $\binom{d+2}{k}$ faces of dimension~${k-1}$, where $k\leq \lfloor \frac{d+3}{2}\rfloor$.
 Then $\S$ embeds into~$S^d$. \end{theorem}

-Observe that together with Theorem~\ref{thm:int}, Theorem~\ref{thm:EKR} recovers the Erd\H os--Ko--Rado theorem itself.
-Thus Theorem ~\ref{thm:EKR} provides a natural topological generalization of the Erd\H os--Ko--Rado theorem.
-(The proof of the Erd\H os--Ko--Rado theorem is used in the proof of Theorem ~\ref{thm:EKR}, however.)
-We also note that the lower bound of Theorem~\ref{thm:EKR} is sharp, precisely because the the upper bound of the Erd\H os--Ko--Rado theorem is.
+We observe that Theorem~\ref{thm:EKR}, together with Theorem~\ref{thm:int}, is sufficient to recover the Erd\H os--Ko--Rado theorem itself.
+Thus Theorem ~\ref{thm:EKR} can be seen as a topological generalization of the latter.
+To see this, suppose that $d+3\ge 2k$ and that $\F$ is a family of $k$-element subsets of $[d+3]$.
+If $\F$ contains more than $~\binom{d+2}{k-1}$ subsets, then the complex $\S(\F)$ has fewer than $\binom{d+3}{k} - \binom{d+2}{k-1}=\binom{d+2}{k}$ faces of dimension~${k-1}$.
+Thus $\S(\F)$ embeds into ~$S^d$ by Theorem~\ref{thm:EKR}, and so by Theorem~\ref{thm:int} $\F$ cannot be an intersecting family.
+Let us also note that the lower bound of Theorem~\ref{thm:EKR} is sharp, precisely because the upper bound of the Erd\H os--Ko--Rado theorem is.

 Our final result shows that the analogue of F\'ary's theorem holds for simplicial complexes on few vertices.
 To state this formally, we say that an embedding of a simplicial complex $\S$ into~$\R^d$ is \emph{linear} if the image of each face of $\S$ is the convex hull of the image of its vertices, and likewise that an embedding of $\S$ into $S^d$ is \emph{geodesic} if the image of each face is geodesically convex in~$S^d$, that is, for any two points in the image any shortest path (in the isotropic round metric) connecting them is also in the image.
 We then have the following rigidity theorem: